nrwl/nx/docs/shared/recipes/module-federation/creating-a-host.md

 A `host` is the term within [Module Federation](https://module-federation.io/docs/en/mf-docs/0.2/getting-started/) given to an application that loads and consumes federated modules from `remotes`.
-At build time, these modules do not exist and are instead fetched via network request and executed at runtime.
+At build time, these modules do not exist and are instead fetched via a network request and executed at runtime.
 It can be likened to a modern-day approach to iframes.
 A host can be configured to know the location of the federated modules at build time _(called Static Federation)_ or it can employ a mechanism to discover the location of the federated modules at runtime, usually on startup _(called Dynamic Federation)_.

-**Nx** includes first-class support for helping you to scaffold a Module Federation Architecture for your React and Angular application( s).
+**Nx** includes first-class support for helping you to scaffold a Module Federation Architecture for your React and Angular application(s).

 ## Generating a Host

-To generate just a host application in your workspace, run the following command:
+To generate only a host application in your workspace, run the following command:

 {% tabs %}
 {% tab label="React" %}